 - 10.2 As described in 4.4 above, Issuers must submit orders to the Auction Office electronically.
 Upon successful validation of each order file, the Auction Office will publish to the relevant Issuer details of the bids that have been entered into the relevant auction.
-Once each auction has concluded the Auction Office will make available two reports to each Issuer.
+Once each auction has concluded, including any interaction with proposed bilateral arrangements, the Auction Office will make available two reports to each Issuer.
 The first report, the Full Results data file, will contain details of all successful bids submitted in the auction by the relevant Issuer.
 This will include the following:

 - Bid reference

 - Type of bid (subscription, tender, revision)

 - Syndicate, capacity, price

 - Member/MAPA

 - Allocation

 - Value

 - Fee

 - Amount due to/from Issuer